Offering a Helping Hand through the Difficult Times...

 Owner and Therapist

 Lauren Gomez received her Bachelor's degree from the University of New Mexico in the field of Psychology and Communication.
-She is also licensed in the State of New Mexico as a Drug and Alcohol Associate.
 Lauren has received her Master’s degree in Social Work from the University of Southern California with her concentration in clinical mental health care for both adults and children.
-Lauren has also attended numerous continuing education credits in the fields of Mindfulness and Neurobiology.
+Lauren has also attended numerous continuing education credits in the fields of study of Mindfulness and Neurobiology.
 Lauren provides individual, couples and family therapy for all ages and all presentations.
 She has a deep passion for helping others with a compassionate non-judgmental approach.
 She enjoys helping her clients to unlock their own personal power, so they may begin to heal and move forward.